QuakeWatch Server Manual

 and example files.

-test/ - Directory containing test files for client-server login
+test/ - Directory containing test

 Running QWServer/ Requirements